jsapede/ohmigo-ha-pelletstove/README.md

 # ohmigo-ha-pelletstove
 automate pellet stove using ohmigo and **homeassistant**

-This repository aims to describe method to implement automation and Homeassistant inclusion of **a pellet stove that neither has native wifi connection, nor dry contact command entrypoint**, but a only Wired Temperature Sensor.
+This repository aims to describe method to implement automation and Homeassistant inclusion of **a pellet stove that neither has native wifi connection, nor dry contact command entrypoint**, but a only Wired Temperature Input (WTI).

 # Glossary :